 Instant loan inquiries: From days to minutes

-UnionBank, which aims to reach 20 million customers in 2026, will soon launch RIA — a voice AI customer service agent designed to reduce wait times and enable calls at any hour.
-RCBC Credit has already validated the loan inquiry use case: its AI assistant, Erica, handles over 600,000 interactions annually, automating routine eligibility and documentation questions while freeing human agents for higher value tasks.
+UnionBank, which aims to reach 20 million customers in 2026, will soon launch RIA, a voice AI customer service agent to reduce wait times.
+RCBC Credit has already validated the loan inquiry use case: its AI assistant Erica handles over 600,000 interactions annually, automating routine eligibility and documentation questions while freeing human agents for higher‑value tasks.

-Instant loan inquiry handling offers three advantages: lower abandonment (customers get answers immediately), reduced cost per interaction (AI is a fraction of human handled calls), and higher conversion rates (interested customers can be routed directly to loan officers while engagement is high).
+Instant loan inquiry handling offers three advantages: lower abandonment, reduced cost per interaction, and higher conversion rates (routing interested customers to loan officers while engagement is high).

 Real time fraud s: Protecting customers as threats evolve